Pierre-Lepage/portfolio/codebase.md

 This is a binary file of the type: Image

 # images/projets/projet1.png

 This is a binary file of the type: Image

+# images/projets/portrait2.png

+This is a binary file of the type: Image

+# images/projets/nemeioLogiciel.png

+This is a binary file of the type: Image

+# images/projets/nemeio.png

+This is a binary file of the type: Image

+# images/projets/foxSpiritSite.png

+This is a binary file of the type: Image

+# images/projets/bluejamApp.png

+This is a binary file of the type: Image

+# images/projets/Solaari.png

+This is a binary file of the type: Image

+# images/projets/InovuSite.png

+This is a binary file of the type: Image